JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 \dfig{body;DBCQ.png}

 The core of Discrete BCQ is calculating a mask of actions.
 We calculate the probability of actions in a given state, and divide by the maximum probability value.
-Then, we compare this value with thershold.
+Then, we compare this value with threshold.
 If this value is less than the threshold, the corresponding action will not be selected.

 ```julia
 prob = softmax(learner.approximator.actor(s), dims=1)